 Ms. Arash received an LL.M. in Taxation from New York University in 1995.
 She received a J.D., magna cum laude, from the Pepperdine University School of Law in 1994, where she served as associate editor of the Pepperdine Law Review, and she received a B.S., magna cum laude, from California State University, Northridge in 1991.

-Ms. Arash was selected as a ranked lawyer in the 2021 edition of Chambers USA: America’s Leading Lawyers for Business and named one of The Best Lawyers in America for Tax Law in the 2024 edition.
+Ms. Arash was selected as a ranked lawyer in the 2021 and 2022 editions of Chambers USA: America’s Leading Lawyers for Business and named one of The Best Lawyers in America for Tax Law in the 2024 edition.

 New York University - 1995 Master of Laws (LL.M.)